higebobo/django-cognito-sample/README.md

 Set environment variables

 ```
-cp .env.sample env
+cp .env.sample .env
 ```

 And customize it

-> Unset or set empty for APP_SECRET_KEY for no client secret.
+> Unset or set empty for APP_SECRET_KEY, if you have no client secret.

 You can see more detail [here](https://github.com/patriotresearch/django-cognito-redux/).